markusl/cdk-codepipeline-bitbucket-build-result-reporter/API.md

 A construct for reporting CodePipeline build statuses to a BitBucket server using BitBucket REST API.

+You need to configure SSM parameter BITBUCKET_UPDATE_BUILD_STATUS_TOKEN before using the component.

 __Implements__: [IConstruct](#constructs-iconstruct), [IConstruct](#aws-cdk-core-iconstruct), [IConstruct](#constructs-iconstruct), [IDependable](#aws-cdk-core-idependable)
 __Extends__: [Construct](#aws-cdk-core-construct)